Lumens for Garage (Per Square Foot) Calculator + 8 Superb Tips

 So, the lumens required for 24’X24′ garage lighting is around 20,000 lumens.

-A standard one car garage is 12 feet wide and 20 feet deep.
-Therefore, the area of the garage is 240 ft.².
+A standard one-car garage is 12 feet wide and 20 feet deep.
+Therefore, the garage area is 240 ft.².
 This is just enough to park a car and manage some storage.
-There is no room for a workshop in a standard 1 car garage.
+There is no room for a workshop in a standard 1-car garage.

 Since there is no workshop, a brightness level of 20 lumens per square foot will be sufficient.
-Multiply the area (240 square feet) with 20 and you get the lumens required for standard 1 car garage lighting as 4,800 lumens (or 5,000 lumens to round up).
+Multiply the garage area (240 square feet) by 20 and you get the lumens required for standard 1-car garage lighting as 4,800 lumens (or 5,000 lumens to round up).

-A standard two car garage is 20 feet wide and 20 feet deep.
-Therefore, the area of the garage is 400 ft.².
+A standard two-car garage is 20 feet wide and 20 feet deep.
+Therefore, the garage area is 400 ft.².
 The space is not enough to have a garage workshop.
-The parking & storage area requires a brightness of 20 lumen.
+The parking & storage area requires a brightness of 20 lumens.

-Multiply the two parameters and you get 8,000 lumens as the lighting requirement for a standard two car garage without a workshop.
+Multiply the two parameters to get 8,000 lumens as the lighting requirement for a standard two-car garage without a workshop.

 How Should I Space the Lights?

-While it is simple to use every light source with the same lumen rating and equally spread them across the ceiling area, it is not the most efficient way to light up your garage.
+While it is simpler to use every light source with the same lumen rating and equally spread them across the ceiling area, it is not the most energy-efficient way to light up your garage.

-There is no point in having the same level of brightness in the storage area or in the car parking area, as in the DIY workshop area.
-Intelligent lighting configuration would suggest that you use less lumens in some areas and more lumens in other areas.
+There is no point in having the same brightness level in the storage or car parking area, as in the DIY workshop area.
+Intelligent lighting configuration would be to use fewer lumens in some areas and more lumens in other areas.

-In case you wish to have all the lights equally spaced them you can choose light sources of different lumens for different areas.
+In case, you wish to have all the lights equally spaced, you can choose light sources of different lumens for different areas.
 For example, you may choose light sources of 1600 lumens each for the workshop area and only 400 lumens each for the parking and storage area.

-Another way to have differential lighting brightness across different sections of your garage, is to use recessed lighting for the parking area but shop lights for the DIY workshop area.
+Another way to have differential lighting brightness across different sections of your garage is to use recessed lighting for the parking area and shop lights for the DIY workshop area.

 8 Superb Tips to Improve Your Garage Lighting